jorius/react-native-navigation/README.md

 export default Root;
 ```

-As you can see we receive 4 props in the `Root` component, a `headerProps`, the `onSetAppTitle` action creator and two more objects `rootProps`,
-`tabsProps` because this `Root` component is the one that we instance in our main container.
+As you can see we receive 4 props in the `Root` component, a `headerProps`, the `onSetAppTitle` action creator and two more objects `rootProps`, `tabsProps` because this `Root` component is the one that we instantiate in our main container.

 We put a `Stack.Screen` component outside the root routes iteration with the `Tabs` component or in other words our Tabs Navigator to start nesting this navigation flow.